Domattee/DroneManager/README.md

 - `-p <parameter: defaultValue>` are optional parameters with a flag to indicate that they are being supplied.
 Usually, these have a default value.

-In theory, typing `-h` or `--help` should print the help string, either for the whole interface or a specific command, but this doesn't currently work.
+You can also add `-h` or `--help` to print a help string, either for the whole interface or a specific command.
+The help string for plugin commands is sparser than core commands.

 #### Commanding drones